Jacob Nottingham

-Jacob Andrew Nottingham (born April 3, 1995) is an American professional baseball catcher and first baseman in the Seattle Mariners organization.
+Jacob Andrew Nottingham (born April 3, 1995) is an American professional baseball catcher and first baseman who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers and Seattle Mariners.

 Career

 Amateur career

 Nottingham attended Redlands High School in Redlands, California.
 He accepted an offer to play college baseball at the University of Oklahoma.

 Houston Astros

 The Houston Astros selected him in the sixth round of the 2013 Major League Baseball Draft.
 He made his professional debut that year with the Gulf Coast Astros, where he spent the whole season, batting .247 with one home run and 20 RBIs in 44 games.
 In 2014, he played for the Greeneville Astros, where he batted .230 with five home runs and 28 RBIs, and he started 2015 with the Quad Cities River Bandits.
 He was promoted to the Lancaster JetHawks in late June.

 Oakland Athletics

 Prior to the 2015 trade deadline, the Astros traded Nottingham and Daniel Mengden to the Oakland Athletics for Scott Kazmir.
 Oakland assigned him to the Stockton Ports, where he finished the season.
-In 119 total games between Quad City, Lancaster, and Stockton, Nottingham posted a .316 batting average with 17 home runs, 82 RBIs, and an .877 OPS.
+In 119 total games between Quad City, Lancaster, and Stockton, Nottingham batted .316/.372/.505 with 17 home runs, 82 RBIs, and an .877 OPS.